Gongshan Derung and Nu Autonomous County: History

 The People's Liberation Army took the county on August 25, 1949, and a provisional government was set up on March 11, 1950.
 On April 8, the Gongshan County People's Government was established.
 In October 1956, Gongshan County was changed to Gongshan Derung and Nu Autonomous County.

 Geography

-Gongshan occupies the northmost part of Nujiang Lisu Autonomous Prefecture, and has a latitude with a range of 27°29’ to 28°23’N, and a longitude with a range of 98°08’ to 98°56’E. The county covers an area of 4506 km2, and borders Zayü County in the Tibet Autonomous Region to the north, and Myanmar to the west.
+Gongshan occupies the northmost part of Nujiang Lisu Autonomous Prefecture, and has a latitude with a range of 27°29’ to 28°23’N, and a longitude with a range of 98°08’ to 98°56’E. The county covers an area of 4506 km2, and borders Zayü County in the Tibet Autonomous Region to the north, and Kachin State of Myanmar to the west. it also borders Deqin County and Weixi County to the east and Fugong County to the south.
 The county's boundary with Burma is 172.008 kilometers in length, and the county's boundary with Tibet is 135 kilometers.

 It is located in the Hengduan Mountains, and with the Salween and N'Mai rivers running through the county.
 The N'Mai River is known for its green appearance.
 In the spring, flowers blossom in the fields and gardens of Bingzhongluo.

 The county's three major mountain ranges are the Biluo Snow Mountains (碧罗雪山), the Gaoligong Mountains, and the Dandanglika Mountains.